 Flower Size .12" [3 mm]

-Found in Morona-Santiago Ecuador in cold cloud forests at elevations around 3180 meters as a small sized, cold growing epiphyte with an erect, slender ramicaul enveloped by 11 to 13, dark brown, minutely ciliate-scabrous, lepanthiform sheaths with a dilated ostia carrying a single, apical, erect, coriaceous, narrowly ovate, acute, cuneate below into the petiolate base leaf that blooms in the summer and fall on a filiform, subcongested, to .6 to 1.1" [1.5 to 2.6 cm] long, successively single, several flowered inflorescence arising on the back of the leaf.
+Found in Morona-Santiago province of Ecuador in cold cloud forests at elevations around 3180 meters as a small sized, cold growing epiphyte with an erect, slender ramicaul enveloped by 11 to 13, dark brown, minutely ciliate-scabrous, lepanthiform sheaths with a dilated ostia carrying a single, apical, erect, coriaceous, narrowly ovate, acute, cuneate below into the petiolate base leaf that blooms in the summer and fall on a filiform, subcongested, to .6 to 1.1" [1.5 to 2.6 cm] long, successively single, several flowered inflorescence arising on the back of the leaf.

 Synonyms